AlmuHS/GNUMach_SMP/README.md

 More info in: <https://www.gnu.org/software/hurd/microkernel/mach/gnumach/building.html>

-## Task done
+## Completed tasks

 - Recovered and updated old APIC headers from Mach 4
 - Modified `configfrag.ac`
 	+ Now, if `mach_ncpus > 1`, `NCPUS` will be set to 255
 - Integrated cpu detection and enumeration from acpi tables
 - Solved memory mapping for `*lapic`.
-Now It's possible to read the Local APIC of the current processsor.
+Now It's possible to read the Local APIC of the current processor.
 - Implemented `cpu_number()` function
 - Solved ioapic enumeration: changed linked list to array
 - Initialized *master_cpu* variable to 0